Insects for food. Twelve most delicious insect dishes Eating insects

 Where: Mexico

-As you know, John the Baptist also ate grasshoppers: the locusts, which he ate with wild honey, are locusts, a close relative of the grasshopper.
-It could be understood by the Mexicans, for whom grasshoppers are practically National food.
+As is known, John the Baptist ate grasshoppers: the locusts, which he ate with wild honey, are locusts, a close relative of the grasshopper.
+The Mexicans, for whom grasshoppers are practically National food.
 Grasshoppers are eaten everywhere in Mexico: boiled, raw, sun-dried, fried, soaked in lime juice.
-Grasshopper guacamole is the most popular dish: the insects are quickly fried, causing them to instantly change color from green to reddish, mixed with avocado and spread on a corn tortilla.
+The most popular dish is grasshopper guacamole: the insects are quickly fried, causing them to instantly change color from green to reddish, mixed with avocado and spread on a corn tortilla.

-Like any small fried insect, the fried grasshopper does not have a prominent flavor, and usually its taste is that of the oil and spices in which it was fried.
-Grasshoppers sold by street vendors in Southeast Asia are simply overcooked chitin shells.
+Like any small fried insect, fried grasshopper does not have a prominent flavor and usually tastes like the oil and spices in which it was fried.
+The grasshoppers sold by street vendors in Southeast Asia are simply overcooked chitinous shells.
 In general, grasshoppers are eaten wherever insects are eaten.
-Boiled in salt water and dried in the sun, grasshoppers are eaten in the Middle East, in China they are strung on skewers like kebabs, and in Uganda and nearby regions they are added to soups.
-It is curious that in Uganda, until recently, women were not allowed to eat grasshoppers - it was believed that then they give birth to children with deformed, like grasshoppers, heads.
+Grasshoppers boiled in salt water and dried in the sun are eaten in the Middle East, in China they are skewered like kebabs, and in Uganda and nearby regions they are added to soups.
+It is curious that in Uganda, until recently, women were not allowed to eat grasshoppers - it was believed that then they would give birth to children with deformed heads, like those of grasshoppers.

 Dragonflies in coconut milk